aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/work/man-is-here-for-the-sake-of-others-by-albert-einstein-1930-as-excerpted-by-rabbi-morrison-david-bial.html.md

 <body>
 Title: Man Is Here for the Sake of Others, by Albert Einstein (1930) as excerpted by Rabbi Morrison David Bial<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=23691">http://opensiddur.org/?p=23691</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=23691">http://opensiddur.org/?p=23691</a>
 <p />
 <hr />